Making a difference for a child

 What are the hours worked?

 This is a tricky question to answer.
-The straight numbers answer is that you work 23 hours a day, 6 days a week.
+Working at a camp is more of a lifestyle than working a job.
 The reality of camp is that you are spending time with campers and you are responsible for their well being the entire time they are with you.
 Where else can you develop your skills to build a resume with hands on leadership training?
 Where else can you make a positive difference in the life of a child at the same time?

-Do I work Weekends?
+Do I work weekends?

 What’s the weather like?
 Summers in central Michigan are incredible.
 June is typically in the 60’s and 70’s with chances of rain.
 July is in the 70’s, 80’s, and 90’s with a lot of sunshine to enhance your Chaco tan lines.